 - Ganache.
 Last comes a layer of silky chocolate ganache, because doesn’t want double the chocolate?
 It’s the perfect finishing touch and makes these brownies next level delicious.

+- Sprinkle.
 After adding the chocolate ganache, I love to sprinkle some crushed peppermint candies on the tops.
 It adds a nice crunch and makes them look extra festive.
-You could also add some fun holiday sprinkles to give it some color.

 Baking Tips + Variations